- Enjoy a sunset over the "blue city" of Chefchaouen in the Rif mountains

 - Discover souks, tanneries, and artisan workshops in medieval Fes

-- Experience Marrakech's Jemaa el-Fna—Africa's busiest square
+- Experience Marrakesh's Jemaa el-Fna—Africa's busiest square

 - Enjoy a meal and overnight with a local Berber family in the Amizmiz Valley

-|Day 1||Arrival to Casablanca||Casablanca|
+|Day 1||Arrive in Casablanca||Casablanca|

-|Day 3||Roman Ruins, Imperial cities of Meknes and Fes||Fes|
+|Day 3||Roman Ruins of Volubilis, Imperial Cities of Meknes & Fes||Fes|

-|Day 5||Into the desert: Erfoud, Merzouga and the Sahara||Erg Chebbi|
+|Day 5||Into the desert: Erfoud, Merzouga & the Sahara||Erg Chebbi|

-|Day 6||Desert Adventures, Rissani Market, and Todra Gorge||Tinerhir|
+|Day 6||Desert Adventures Around Merzouga, Rissani Market, Todra Gorge||Tinghir|

-|Day 7||Dades Valley, Ouarzazate, and Aït Benhaddou Kasbah||Aït Benhaddou|
+|Day 7||Dades Valley, Ouarzazate & Aït Benhaddou Kasbah||Aït Benhaddou|

-|Day 8||Tizi n'Tichka Pass over the High Atlas||Marrakech|
+|Day 8||Tizi n'Tichka Pass over the High Atlas Mountains to Marrakesh||Marrakesh|

-|Day 9||Marrakech: Exploring the Red City||Marrakech|
+|Day 9||Explore the Red City||Marrakesh|

-|Day 10||Hiking around Amizmiz and the High Atlas mountains||Amizmiz|
+|Day 10||Hiking Around Amizmiz & the High Atlas Mountains||Amizmiz|

-|Day 11||Amizmiz back to Marrakech||Marrakech|
+|Day 11||Amizmiz back to Marrakesh||Marrakesh|

-|Day 12||Return to Casablanca; Departure|
+|Day 12||Return to Casablanca, Depart|

-Day 1: Arrival and Casablanca
+Day 1: Arrive in Casablanca

-Explore Parc de la Ligue Arabe and check out the Casablanca Cathedral (no longer in use) for a fine example of mid-19th-century Mauresque architecture (a mix of European art deco and Moorish style).
+Explore Parc de la Ligue Arabe and check out the Casablanca Cathedral (no longer in use) for a fine example of mid-19th-century "Mauresque" architecture (a mix of European art deco and Moorish style).
 Visit the Old Medina (old quarter), the only part of the city pre-dating the French protectorate, before touring the Hobous, or new medina.
 Built in the 1930s by the French, Hobous is a great place to seek out olive, vegetable, and spice markets, as well as admire more examples of Mauresque buildings.
 Take a stroll along the Boulevard de la Corniche, often referred to as the "Miami of Morocco."

-Continue north to your first imperial city and the present-day capital of Rabat, a bustling city with rich history.
+Continue north to your first imperial city and the present-day capital of Rabat, a bustling city with a rich history.
 Explore the medieval fortification of the Chellah Necropolis in the heart of Rabat and explore its Roman and Islamic ruins.
 Find the Kasbah Des Oudaias, a grand door that leads to Rabat's original city center, and quietly wander the peaceful white and blue-washed streets.
 Visit the 20th-century Andalusian Gardens before discovering the Hassan Tower, a minaret of the incomplete mosque and Mausoleum of Mohamed V., a 12th-century project that was abandoned shortly after construction.

 Carry on northward and watch the landscape change from flat plains and rolling hills to the rocky terrain of the Rif Mountains.
 Known as the "Blue City," Chefchaouen is made up of narrow, winding streets and blue-hued buildings, enjoy the relaxed atmosphere and friendly locals.
-Spend your time in the compact medina along the northern hillside and enjoy a meal in Plaza Outa el Hammam, before touring the kasbah (old fortification).
+Spend your time in the compact medina along the northern hillside and enjoy a meal in Plaza Outa el Hammam before touring the kasbah (old fortification).
 As the day draws to an end, make your way to the Spanish Mosque to enjoy one last view over Chefchaouen as the sun sets behind the mountains.

 Rise early to snap unobstructed photos before you head out to the Roman city of Volubilis.
-A UNESCO protected site, Volubilis is home to Morocco's best preserved Roman ruins.
+A UNESCO-protected site, Volubilis is home to Morocco's best-preserved Roman ruins.
 Wander the expansive complex, exploring the still-intact columns of former buildings, large merchant homes, temples, and the colorful mosaics, including the Labors of Hercules.